Today Sep-2011, 2011 at 6:10AM

 Today all our family members were sad, gloomy and silent specially jia,

-me and my elder brother
+me and my elder brother were so much depressed and upset.

 May ALLAH Bless them and gave them a healthy and happy environment.